 On Saturday night at U.S. Cellular Field in Chicago, she was reunited with her daughter, Amanda, who’s a U.S. Navy petty officer, third class.
 Amanda has been deployed to the Middle East twice, spending nearly a year and a half on a ship repairing F-18 jets.
 Unfortunately, that’s where she was over the holidays this past year as well, but that was more than made up for on Saturday as she emerged from the home dugout and then embraced her shocked mother on the pitcher's mound.

-The entire event was planned by Operation Warrior Wishes and the White Sox.
-Leading up to the event, Ginny had been informed that she won a contest through her husband's job to throw out the first pitch at Saturday's White Sox-Angels game.
+The entire event was planned by Operation Warrior Wishes and the White Sox organization.
+Leading up to the event, Ginny had been informed that she won a contest through her husband's job to throw out at the first pitch at Saturday's White Sox-Angels game.

-She had no idea what was coming, though she did have one recent interaction with her daughter that ended with Amanda saying, "I hope your Mother's Day present arrives by Saturday."
+She had absolutely no idea what was coming, though she did have one recent interaction with her daughter that ended with Amanda saying, ""I hope your Mother's Day present arrives by Saturday."

 It sure did!
 And we couldn't be happier for mother and daughter that they get to spend this Mother's Day together.